Seirdy/seirdy.one/content/site-design.md

 Machine-friendliness
 --------------------

 I think making a site machine-friendly is a great alternative perspective to traditional SEO, the latter of which I think tends to incentivise low-quality content and makes searching difficult.
+It's a big part of what I've decided to call ["agent optimization"](http://seirdy.one/notes/2022/06/23/agent-optimization/).

 This site is **parser-friendly.** It uses polygot (X)HTML5 markup containing schema.org microdata, microformats2, and legacy microformats.
-Microformats are useful for IndieWeb compatibility; schema.org microdata is useful for various forms of content-extraction (such as "reading mode" implementations).
+Microformats are useful for IndieWeb compatibility; schema.org microdata is useful for various forms of content-extraction (such as "reading mode" implementations) and search engines.
 I've also sprinkled in some Creative Commons vocabulary using RDFa syntax.

 I make Atom feeds available for articles and notes, and have a combined Atom feed for both.
 These feeds are enhanced with Ostatus and ActivityStreams XML namespaces.